dongzgh/dongzgh.github.io/journal.md

 * Checked recommendations regarding credit cards combination
 * Checked CIBC chequing account usage for the past 6 months
 * Changed payments to TD insurance from TD instead of CIBC
-* Changed SunLife insurance payments from CIBC to TD
+* Changed Sun Life insurance payments from CIBC to TD
 * Added subscriber (parent) account to CST.org using suffix 'csts' and 'CST!'
 * Changed CST (RESP) payment from CIBC to TD